Scientific Name

 Description

 Mammillaria albiflora is a small cactus with spherical to cylindrical stems covered with clusters of soft, white spines.
-The stems grow solitary or in clumps, reaching up to 2 inches (5 cm) in height and 1 inch (2.5 cm) in diameter.
-Tubercles are small and without latex.
+The stems can grow solitary or in clumps, reaching 2 inches (5 cm) in height and 1 inch (2.5 cm) in diameter.
+The tubercles are small and without latex.
 Each areole bears 60 to 80 radial spines.
 The central spines are absent.

-The flowers are white with a pinkish midline, funnel-shaped, measure up to 1.4 inches (3.5 cm) long and 1 inch (2.5 cm) in diameter, and appear in spring.
+The flowers are white with a pinkish midline, funnel-shaped, and appear in spring, measuring up to 1.4 inches (3.5 cm) long and 1 inch (2.5 cm) in diameter.
 The fruits are whitish with black seeds and are hidden by spine clusters.

 Repot as needed, preferably during the warm season.
 To repot Mammillaria, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.